EvanChengDesign/reading-notes/code-201/code-201-class-002.md

 These elements are used for superscript and subscript marking up.

 **When using the \<abbr> element, what attribute must be added to provide the full expansion of the term?**
 If providing the expansion in addition to the abbreviation makes little sense, and the abbreviation or acronym is a fairly shortened term, provide the full expansion of the term as the value of title attribute:
+**What are ways we can apply CSS to our HTML?**
+There are several ways to apply CSS styles to HTML elements:
+1. Inline Styles
+2. Internal Stylesheets
+3. External Stylesheets
+4. CSS Frameworks

+**Why should we avoid using inline styles?**
+While inline styles can be convenient for quickly applying styles to individual HTML elements, they are generally considered poor practice for several reasons.
+These include maintainability, readability, specificity, and separation of concerns.

+**What is representing the selector?**

+      h2

+**Which components are the CSS declarations?**

+      color & padding

+**Which components are considered properties?**

+      black and 5px
+**What data type is a sequence of text enclosed in single quote marks?**
+A sequence of text enclosed in single quote marks in JavaScript represents a string data type.
+Strings in JavaScript are used to store and manipulate textual data, such as words, sentences, or any sequence of characters.
+Here's an example:

+**List 4 types of JavaScript operators.**
+1. Assignment: (let x = 10;)
+2. Logical: (let isTrue = true && false; Logical AND) (let isFalse = true || false; Logical OR)
+3. Comparison: (letEqual = 10 === 5; Equal to (strict equality))
+4. Arithmetic: (let result = 10 + 5; Addition)

+**Describe a real world problem you could solve with a Function.**
+A real-world problem that could be solved with a function is calculating the total cost of items in a shopping cart.

+Let's say you're developing a website, and you need to implement a feature that calculates the total cost of items in a user's shopping cart.
+You can create a function to handle this task that utilizes arrays and a for statement, to return the total cost.

+**An if statement checks a __ and if it evaluates to ___, then the code block will execute.**

+**What is the use of an else if?**

+**List 3 different types of comparison operators.**

+**What is the difference between the logical operator && and ||?**